Temperature Tolerance Varies • by Both Crop & Variety within Crop

 Just as human productivity can wane at the height of summer, so, too, can that of many vegetable crops.
 Also like us, vegetables vary in their sensitivity to heat and humidity, and in the stage of growth at which heat can be most damaging.
 For some, the heat-sensitive stage is seed germination; for others, it's flower bud development, fruit set, or some other period.
 Understanding these stages is important to plant breeders who want to develop heat-tolerant varieties in response to warming summer temperatures.
 Growers can apply this knowledge in planning their crop production cycles.

 Before seeding, growers can refer to the germination guides we provide for each crop, to determine whether the soil is cool enough for optimal germination.
 Surprisingly, many of the vegetables we think of as cool-weather crops will germinate at very warm temperatures: Brassicas in general germinate very well in a very warm greenhouse, for instance, so shade cloth is not generally needed.
-Cabbage and cauliflower will germinate at 100°F/37.8°C, carrots and onions at 95°F/35°C, turnips at 105°F/40.6°C. But importantly, most varieties of these crops will not thrive if the temperature remains that high, because the plants must go through other growth stages that are more sensitive to heat.
+Cabbage and cauliflower will germinate at 100°F/37.8°C, carrots and onions at 95°F/35°C, turnips at 105°F/40.6°C. But importantly, most varieties of these crops will not thrive if temperatures remain that high, because the plants must go through other growth stages that are more sensitive to heat.

 Varieties of a single crop, too, vary in heat tolerance relative to one another.
 In this article we want to help growers plan for warmer periods by covering the rudiments of getting cool-weather-loving crops through the summer heat, with emphasis on varieties that outperform their peers in warm-weather trials.